 Welcome Message from the Board of Directors

-We conclude our season on May 20 with our traditional “Pops” concert.
+We hope you will enjoy this journey into the “Sound World” of Anton Bruckner and we also hope you will return and join us on May 20.
+This is the date of our traditional “Pops” concert.
 This year we will take a journey “Around the World in One Afternoon”.
-From the sounds of Spain in “España”, to a “Hungarian Rhapsody”, across the “Steppes of Central Asia”, onward to Mexico and finally back home, “On the Town”, in New York.
+From the sounds of Spain in “España”, to a “Hungarian Rhapsody”, across the “Steppes of Central Asia”, onward to Mexico and finally back home “On the Town” in New York.

 President of the Board